SSWConsulting/SSW.Rules.Content/rules/use-github-discussions/rule.md

 - FAQ e.g. Customers - Can I import my customers from a CSV?
 - Product announcements e.g. New feature - users can now have a profile picture
 - Technical discussions e.g. Trouble running migration - has anyone seen this before?
-- Gauging community sentiment e.g. Poll - Is this product screen a better UX?
+- Poll - Gauging community sentiment e.g. Poll - Is this product screen a better UX?
 - and much more...

 <!--endintro-->